 UNMC and Nebraska Medicine are finding solutions using community health workers in Nebraska.

-Sheritta Strong, MD, assistant vice chancellor of inclusion, acknowledged the recent UNMC College of Public Health and Nebraska Perinatal Quality Improvement Collaborative grants and the UNMC Dusk to Dawn project — three UNMC initiatives that could improve the safety, maternal morbidity rates and address the most persistent health disparities for African American and other underrepresented and rural populations through the training of health care workers and partnerships within the community.
+Sheritta Strong, MD, assistant vice chancellor of campus engagement, acknowledged the recent UNMC College of Public Health and Nebraska Perinatal Quality Improvement Collaborative grants and the UNMC Dusk to Dawn project — three UNMC initiatives that could improve the safety, maternal morbidity rates and address the most persistent health disparities for African American and other underrepresented and rural populations through the training of health care workers and partnerships within the community.

 “Our will to serve others can help transform our conditions,” Dr. Panjabi.